codacy/codacy-coverage-reporter/docs/index.md

 ### Submitting coverage for unsupported languages

 If your language is not in the list of supported languages, you can still send coverage to Codacy.

-You can do it by providing the correct language name with the flag `-l`, together with `--force-language`.
+To do this, provide the correct language with the flag `-l`, together with `--force-language`.
 For example:

 ```bash
 bash <(curl -Ls https://coverage.codacy.com/get.sh) report \